ibm-cloud-docs/containers/cs_performance.md

 To optimize kernel settings for app pods, you can insert an [`initContainer`](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/){: external} patch into the `pod/ds/rs/deployment` YAML for each deployment.
 The `initContainer` is added to each app deployment that is in the pod network namespace for which you want to optimize performance.

-Before you begin, ensure you have the [**Manager** {{site.data.keyword.cloud_notm}} IAM service role](/docs/containers?topic=containers-users#platform) for all namespaces to run the sample privileged `initContainer`.
+Before you begin, ensure you have the [**Manager** {{site.data.keyword.cloud_notm}} IAM service access role](/docs/containers?topic=containers-users#platform) for all namespaces to run the sample privileged `initContainer`.
 After the containers for the deployments are initialized, the privileges are dropped.

 1. Save the following `initContainer` patch in a file named `pod-patch.yaml` and add the fields and values for the `sysctl` parameters that you want to tune.
 This example `initContainer` changes the default maximum number of connections allowed in the environment via the `net.core.somaxconn` setting and the ephemeral port range via the `net.ipv4.ip_local_port_range` setting.
     ```yaml